ClearNow

 The reveal also resulted in mixed emotions for Kieran’s father… one of them being anxiety as well.

 “When the big reveal happened after we’d all voted, it took my brain a while to process what was happening — I’m not sure how long, to be honest,” said Michael.
 “It just didn’t feel real.
 The only way I could make sense of it at first was to assume that Kieran was kidding about writing Copracorn which, to be clear, seemed quite inappropriate at that moment.
 When I realized he was serious I felt a complex gumbo of emotions that I hadn’t felt before.
 Shock was definitely one of them.
 Also bewilderment.
 Also delight because it was such an unexpected and funny situation.
 Definitely a lot of pride for obvious reasons.
 Then, me being me, anxiety over whether this situation was allowed and how we should handle it.
-Whatever I’m feeling in the next given moment the next step is always anxiety.”
+Whatever I’m feeling at any given moment, the next step is always anxiety.”

 After discussing it thoroughly, everyone agreed the contest’s format prevented any bias.
 Scripts were anonymized and treated equally by judges with extensive experience in writing, storytelling, reading and developing scripts for stage and film.
 Even before Kieran abstained and revealed himself, five out of six judges voted for his script without knowing he wrote it.
 Removing Michael and Lynn as well, the remaining panel still chose Copracorn unanimously.